sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

     ...
 ```

-### Set toolcahin path
+### Set toolchain path

-Everytime compling for M1s, we need to set toolcahin path once.
+Everytime compling for M1s, we need to set toolchain path once.

 First we need to know the path of `M1s_BL808_SDK`: